NumberzGame/Additional_difficulty/README.md

 # Additional Difficulty
-Meta-calculator.
-Quantifies difficulty of mental arithmetic.
+A subjective measure for the difficulty (for humans) of arithmetic calculations.
 Additionally supports subtraction, multiplication and long-division.